unepwcmc/grasp/README.md

 ## Installation

-GRASP is a Rails 4 app, using a Postgres database.
-Installation is pretty standard:
+GRASP is a Rails 4 app, using a Postgres database, built with Facebook's React.
+Needless to say, make sure to have Ruby and Node.js installed.
+From there, it's all pretty standard:

 ```
   $ git clone https://github.com/unepwcmc/grasp
   $ cd grasp
   $ bundle install
+  $ npm install
   $ bundle exec rake db:create db:migrate
-  …

   $ bundle exec rails server
   …
 ```